yegor256/blog/_posts/2014/jul/2014-07-31-travis-and-rultor.md

 {% endhighlight %}

-If everything works fine and RubyGems confirms successful deployment, Rultor reports to Github.
+If everything works fine and RubyGems confirms successful deployment, Rultor reports to GitHub.
 This is exactly what happened in [pull request #4](https://github.com/yegor256/jekyll-github-deploy/pull/4).

 ## Scenario #4: Deploy to CloudBees